vaijira/burocratin/README.md

 You need to install:

-* [trunk](https://trunkrs.dev/): cargo install trunk wasm-bindgen-cli.
-* [cargo make](https://sagiegurari.github.io/cargo-make/): cargo install --force cargo-make.
+* yarn: npm install yarn.

-Run cargo make, cargo make trunk and trunk serve and access [localhost](http://localhost:8080) to test the application.
+Run yarn install and yarn start and access [localhost](http://localhost:10001) to test the application.

 ## TESTS